dfelinto/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 - Activate the Texture Paint workspace.
 Here the 3D Viewport has the Texture Paint Mode enabled and the Image Editor is already switched to Paint mode.
-- In the 3D View, select Texture Paint Mode from the mode selector in the header, and you can paint directly onto the mesh.
+- In the 3D Viewport, select Texture Paint Mode from the mode selector in the header, and you can paint directly onto the mesh.
 - In the Image Editor, switch the mode to Paint (shown to the right).